srich36/TodayILearned/til_docs/AI/Deep_Learning/Overview.md

 - `y` - Output vector
 - `w` - Weight vector

+## Key Concepts

+- *Universal Approximation Theorem* - A neural network with a single hidden layer can approximate any *continuous* function
+  - **Neural networks are just really good function approximators**

 ## History

 - Neural networks, deep learning have been around for decades